Natural do Rio de Janeiro

 Over at the PSE, investors are digging their trenches and are preparing to be in for the long haul.
 The trend had been established, and the administration was offering no clear signs of relief.
 Short-term rallies will offer a “quick fix” for those who jumped the latest in this pain-bringing, if not perplexing, stock market.
 But many ‘long-termers’ who were blindsided by the sudden reversal of fortune in the early going of the forgettable Estrada administration – and which had remained in the doldrums during the equally anemic Arroyo transition period/administration – could either bottom-fish or average down at their comfort levels.

-In June, many of these prominent and honorable businessmen, politicians, and stock investors will be seen in churches and other religious edifices attending weddings and shelling out huge amounts either out of necessity, love for social gatherings, conceit, or to perpetuate the Filipinos’ bent for the padrino system.’
+The month of June will see a lot of these prominent and honorable businessmen-politicians-stock investors in churches and other religious edifices attending weddings and shelling out huge amounts either out of necessity, the love for social gatherings, conceit, or to perpetuate the Filipinos bent for the padrino system.’

 We can only guess what litanies will be heard during the ceremonies.
-We could also wish that in their prayers, they would fervently ask for the country’s economic salvation and not simply to recover—and then some—their political investments, or the country may ultimately be the most rotten one among the banana republics.
+We could also wish that in their prayers, they would be fervently asking for the country’s economic salvation and not simply to recover – and then some – their political investments or, the country may ultimately be the most rotten one among the banana republics.

 May the June wedding bells toll on the country’s economic recovery.
 Hang tough, Philippines!